shakfu/minima/docs/dev/root-sandbox.md

 ## Merge readiness: `sandbox` into `main`

-Assessed 2026-09-22 at `31d6ea4`, updated at `70e3585` and for the switch from `--confine` to `--sandbox`.
-Recommendation: merge once `ci` passes on the commit carrying that switch.
+Assessed 2026-09-22 at `31d6ea4`, updated at `935b4f9` for the switch from `--confine` to `--sandbox`.
+Recommendation: merge. `ci` passes on `935b4f9` (run 35744601974), with `scripts/test_sandbox.py` at 22/22 on both runners.
 Do not tag a release from the merge without the items under "Before releasing".

 ### State of the branch